Chloë Sevigny: 1999–2006: Boys Don't Cry and The Brown Bunny

 Following her appearance in If These Walls Could Talk 2, Sevigny was approached for a supporting role in the comedy Legally Blonde alongside Reese Witherspoon and offered $500,000; she declined and the role was given to Selma Blair.
 Instead, she starred in Olivier Assayas' French techno thriller Demonlover (2002) alongside Connie Nielsen, for which she was required to learn her lines in French.
 Sevigny described shooting the film as "strange", in the sense that Assayas hardly spoke to her during the filming, which she said was difficult because of the lack of "input".
 After spending nearly three months in France to complete Demonlover, Sevigny returned to New York to film the Club Kids biopic Party Monster (2003).
 She knew several of the people depicted in the film, including Michael Alig and James St. James, whom she had met during her frequent trips to New York City's club scene as a teenager.

-Around 2002, Sevigny began collaborating with friend Tara Subkoff for the Imitation of Christ fashion label and conceptual art project, with their first collection being released in 2003.
-She served as the creative director for the line, which was referred to as being "more about performance art and cultural theory than clothes".
 In film, Sevigny had a role in Lars von Trier's parable Dogville (2003), playing one of the various residents of a small mountain town, alongside Nicole Kidman, Lauren Bacall, and Paul Bettany.
 The film received mixed reactions, and was criticized by Roger Ebert and Richard Roeper as being "anti-American".
 In 2003, she re-united with former Boys Don't Cry star Peter Sarsgaard for the biographical film Shattered Glass, also alongside Hayden Christensen, about the career of Stephen Glass, a journalist whose reputation is destroyed when his widespread journalistic fraud is exposed.
 Sevigny played Caitlin Avey, one of Glass' co-editors.

 I've done it in everyday life.
 Everybody's done it, or had it done to them.
 It was tough, the toughest thing I've ever done, but Vincent was very sensitized to my needs, very gentle.
 It was one take.
 It was funny and awkward—we both laughed quite a bit.
 And we'd been intimate in the past, so it wasn't so weird.
 If you're not challenging yourself and taking risks, then what's the point of being an artist?